Welding - Storage and Handling of Compressed Gas Cylinders

 - Do not use a cylinder that is not identified or if the label is not legible.
 The colours of industrial gas cylinders are not standardized.

-- Remove the regulator and replace the valve protection cap before moving a cylinder.
+- To close the cylinder valves, remove the regulator and replace the valve protection cap and hand tight before moving a cylinder.

 - Call the supplier to remove leaky cylinders immediately.